maxsitt/insect-detect-docs/docs/software/programming.md

 ```

+1. Maximum fps of the detection model is slightly lower when adding the
+    object tracker (47 fps instead of 49 fps for YOLOv5n).
-1. More info about the
+2. More info about the
     [ObjectTracker node](https://docs.luxonis.com/projects/api/en/latest/components/nodes/object_tracker/){target=_blank}.
-2. More info about the supported
+3. More info about the supported
     [tracking types](https://dlstreamer.github.io/dev_guide/object_tracking.html){target=_blank}.
-3. You can use the bounding box coordinates from the tracker output, as
+4. You can use the bounding box coordinates from the tracker output, as
     defined in this segment, and/or the bbox coordinates from the passthrough
     detections to draw the bboxes on the frame.
-In this example we are using
-    both, try it out and check if you notice some differences in the outputs!
-4. The bounding boxes from the passthrough detections should be more stable
+The bboxes from the passthrough
-    than from the object tracker output, you can decide for yourself which one
+    detections should be more stable than from the object tracker output, you
-    is best for your use case.
+    can decide for yourself which one is best for your use case.

 ---